shaunquick/ipacultimateio/docs/README.md

 - data folder -
-If you wish to use GroupNames to configure a button, the vonfiguration/definition file is held in this folder and is called 'LedGroupNameDefinitions.json' the LedNrRGB values will need to be configured for your set-up - additionally the LedGroupName value can also be changed to any name that you want to use - remeber that in the script you will also need to reference that new name in order to use the configuration in the command. libs folder -
+If you wish to use GroupNames to configure a button, the vonfiguration/definition file is held in this folder and is called 'LedGroupNameDefinitions.json' the LedNrRGB values will need to be configured for your set-up - additionally the LedGroupName value can also be changed to any name that you want to use - remember that in the script you will also need to reference that new name in order to use the configuration in the command.

+- libs folder -
+A set of underlyig python modules - the core subfolder holder all the functions that cab be externally called within other programs (not tested!)
+Othe sub folders hold additional modules that are needed for this utility

 - docs folder -
-Additonal documentation may be provided at a later date, not yet covered.
+The full readme file is here !
+Additonal documentation may be provided at a later date.